Inspiring aquariums connect people to nature in meaningful ways.

 Dive Safety Officer

-With a love of aquatic life and a passion for SCUBA diving it only made sense for Olivia to pursue a career as an aquarist.
-And after earning her bachelor’s degree in biology at the University of Northern Iowa, Olivia immediately joined the Aquamoon team.
-During her years at UNI she completed internships at the North Carolina Aquarium on Roanoke Island as well as the local nature center.
-She also worked at a SCUBA shop which solidified her love for diving.
+With a love of aquatic life and a passion for SCUBA diving, it only made sense for Olivia to pursue a career as an aquarist.
+After earning her bachelor’s degree in biology at the University of Northern Iowa, Olivia immediately joined the Aquamoon team.
+While working as an aquarist, she continued her dive journey, continuing her certifications through Staff Instructor.

 Regional Manager - Chicago